-The tiniest of creatures is more resilient than the largest of creation.
+The tiniest of creatures are more resilient than the largest of creation.
 Who would have thought?

 Let us move away ever briefly from the animal kingdom and delve into the World of MMA (Mixed Martial Arts) which a large number of people would consider a type of 'animal kingdom' for its widely held view (debate able) as the most dangerous sport in modern times.

-In the World of MMA, and specifically its global brand bastion of the UFC ( Ultimate Fight Championship), the Canadian born George St. Pierre (or GSP) is considered the greatest of all time, a champion amongst champions.
+In the World of MMA, and specifically, its global brand bastion of the UFC ( Ultimate Fight Championship), the Canadian-born George St. Pierre (or GSP) is considered the greatest of all time, a champion amongst champions.
 An avid fan, I have watched a number of his fights and find it hard to disagree.
-What sets GSP apart from the other fighters in the octagon ring is that he is an all round fighter and gymnast with an incredible physique.
+What sets GSP apart from the other fighters in the octagon ring is that he is an all-around fighter and gymnast with an incredible physique.